vmsmith/LearningGit/1_Stand_Alone_Machine.md

 Let's make our first commit:

-    git commit -m "initial commit"
+    git commit file1.txt -m "initial commit"

-Notice that you did not specify a file to commit.
-Git committed everything that was in the staging area.

-Also, the `-m` flag told Git that you were going to make a commit message.
+Note that the `-m` flag told Git that you were going to make a commit message.
 Git commit messages are hugely important.
-In time you will want to get more sophisticated in your messages, and you might want to bookmark this article for future reference: [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/).
+In time you will want to get more sophisticated in your messages, and in fact you might want to bookmark this article for future reference: [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/).
 For now we'll keep the commit messages simple, but you should get into the habit of writing meaningful commit messages whenever you commit.
 And by convention, the very first message is "initial commit".

 Anyway, after the `commit` you should see something like this: